dmaristem/gh-ost/doc/rds.md

 #### Binlog filtering

-In Aurora, the [binlog filtering feature][aws_replication_docs_bin_log_filtering] is enabled by default.
+In Aurora MySQL 2, the [binlog filtering feature][aws_replication_docs_bin_log_filtering] is enabled by default.
 This becomes an issue when gh-ost tries to do the cut-over, because gh-ost waits for an entry in the binlog to proceed but this entry will never end up in the binlog because it gets filtered out by the binlog filtering feature.
 You need to turn this feature off during the migration process.
 Set the `aurora_enable_repl_bin_log_filtering` parameter to 0 in the Parameter Group for your cluster.
 When the migration is done, set it back to 1 (default).

+In Aurora MySQL 3, the ability to change the value of the `aurora_enable_repl_bin_log_filtering` parameter has been removed.

 #### Preflight checklist